Bellleuang1022/ViLID_Review_ONLY/README.md

 1.  **Clone the repository.**
 2.  **Python Environment:** A Python environment (e.g., Conda or venv) is recommended.
 The code is developed using Python 3.9 or later.
-3.  **Install Dependencies:** Install the required Python packages from `requirements.txt`.
+3.  **Install Dependencies:** Install the required Python packages from `ViLID.yml`.
 Key dependencies include:
     * `torch` (PyTorch)
     * `transformers` (Hugging Face Transformers)
     * `pandas`